 Is your book idea ready to be a book?
 Sign up for my list and explore your idea with the Book Spark Test.

-Many writers come to the page with years of experience, insight, or lived perspective they believe can help others.
+Many writers come to book coaching with years of experience, insight, or lived perspective they believe can help others.

 They may have taught, led, supported communities, or spent years reflecting on the lessons life has given them.

-What they don’t always know yet is how to shape that knowledge into a book that readers will trust and engage with.
+What they don't always know is how to shape that knowledge into a book readers can understand, trust, and use—or how to see whether the message is truly coming through.

 Together we clarify the purpose of your book, identify the readers it serves, and build a structure